Game Master Guide

 - Identify a situation.
 Why are the characters there?
 Are they searching for something?
 Delivering something?
 Lost?

 - Add details.
-What kind of creatures live there?
+What kind of monsters live there?
 What are some other locations in the area?
 What kinds of treasure and magic items might they find?
 What secrets might they uncover?

 - Write down some questions.
 What can you ask the players to fill in the blanks in the story and get things started?